linhnguyen2601/SQL-Projects/Customer Segmentation RFM/README.md

 2. Personalization:

-RFM analysis allows for more personalized marketing.
-You can target messages based on specific purchasing behaviors rather than broad demographic characteristics.
+RFM analysis allows for more personalized marketing by targeting messages based on specific purchasing behaviors rather than broad demographic characteristics.

 3. Customer Value:

-It helps identify high-value customers who contribute most to the revenue, enabling businesses to focus their efforts on retaining and nurturing these customers.
+RFM analysis helps identify high-value customers who contribute most to the revenue, enabling businesses to focus their efforts on retaining and nurturing these customers.

 4. Lifecycle Marketing: